klauserber/coder-development-cluster/README.md

 # coder-development-cluster

-This piece of infrastructure code lets you create a kubernetes cluster with all components needed to run the coder platform.
+This piece of infrastructure code lets you create a kubernetes cluster with all components needed to run the coder platform on the Google Cloud Platform.
 Follow this link for more informations about the coder platform:

   https://coder.com